 How We Ranked These Cities

-Our ranking weighs five factors equally: cost of living (monthly budget for a comfortable solo lifestyle), internet quality (speed and reliability), visa accessibility (ease of legal long-term stays), community size (active nomad and expat networks), and quality of life (safety, healthcare, climate, and culture).
-We draw on our city database of 380 cities across 95 countries and real-world nomad reports.
+Five factors, weighted equally: cost of living (comfortable solo budget), internet quality (speed + reliability), visa accessibility (legal long-term stays), community size (active nomad networks), and quality of life (safety, healthcare, climate).
+Data from our 380-city database and real-world nomad reports.

 Top 20 Cities for Digital Nomads in 2026